-In accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act ("DFA") and regulations issued by the Board of Governors of the Federal Reserve System ("FRB"), bank holding companies with total consolidated assets of \$50 billion or more ("covered companies"), including M&T Bank Corporation ("M&T"), are required to conduct stress tests twice a year to assess the potential impact of certain hypothetical scenarios on their prospective earnings, losses and capital levels.
+In accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act ("DFA") and regulations issued by the Board of Governors of the Federal Reserve System ("FRB"), bank holding companies with total consolidated assets of \$50 billion or more ("covered companies"), including M&T Bank Corporation ("M&T"), are required to conduct semiannual stress tests to assess the potential impact of certain hypothetical scenarios on their prospective earnings, losses and capital levels.
 Covered companies are also required to disclose a summary of these company-run stress test results for select scenarios.

-Consistent with the prescribed disclosure requirements, M&T released the results for its 2014 annual Dodd-Frank Act Stress Test ("DFAST") under the Supervisory Severely Adverse Scenario in March 2014.
+Consistent with the prescribed disclosure requirements, M&T released the results for its 2015 annual Dodd-Frank Act Stress Test ("DFAST") under the Supervisory Severely Adverse Scenario in March 2015.
 For the mid-cycle DFAST, covered companies are required to disclose stress test results under company-developed severely adverse scenarios.
 Unlike the annual disclosures in March, in which all institutions are required to publish results for the same Supervisory Severely Adverse Scenario provided by the FRB, the mid-cycle DFAST disclosures feature internally developed company-specific scenarios.
-As such, a company's mid-cycle DFAST results are not necessarily comparable to its annual DFAST results or the mid-cycle DFAST results disclosed by other institutions.
+As such, a company's mid-cycle DFAST results are not necessarily comparable to its annual DFAST Supervisory Severely Adverse Scenario results or the mid-cycle DFAST results disclosed by other bank holding companies.

-For the 2014 mid-cycle DFAST, the severely adverse scenario developed by M&T ("M&T Severely Adverse Scenario") considers company-specific risks and vulnerabilities.
-In addition to severely punitive macroeconomic conditions, the scenario includes certain idiosyncratic events designed to affect exposures, asset composition, and revenue mix specific to M&T. As noted above, because the scenario is specific to M&T, the mid-cycle DFAST results are not necessarily comparable to the annual DFAST Supervisory Severely Adverse Scenario results or those of other bank holding companies.
+For the 2015 mid-cycle DFAST, the severely adverse scenario developed by M&T ("M&T Severely Adverse Scenario") considers company-specific risks and vulnerabilities.
+In addition to severely punitive macroeconomic conditions, the scenario includes certain idiosyncratic events designed to affect exposures, asset composition, concentrations and revenue mix specific to M&T.

 Per the aforementioned disclosure requirements, the mid-cycle DFAST results disclosed herein are M&T's estimates of resources, losses, and capital levels under the M&T Severely Adverse Scenario.
 These estimates do not represent forecasts of expected results.
-The economic assumptions embedded in the M&T Severely Adverse Scenario represent a hypothetical economic outcome that is more adverse than expected.
+The economic assumptions embedded in the M&T Severely Adverse Scenario represent a hypothetical economic outcome that is more adverse than consensus economist expectations.

-Consistent with M&T's annual DFAST disclosure in March 2014, the results presented in this document reflect a pro forma projection of assets, results of operations, and net capital issuance incorporating the proposed acquisition of Hudson City Bancorp, Inc. ("Hudson City").
+Consistent with M&T's annual DFAST disclosure in March, the results presented in this document reflect a pro forma projection of assets, results of operations, and capital levels incorporating the proposed acquisition of Hudson City Bancorp, Inc. ("Hudson City").
 Although M&T is required to incorporate the impact of the proposed acquisition in its stress tests and associated disclosures, it is important to note that the Hudson City acquisition remains subject to regulatory approval, including approval by the FRB and certain other closing conditions.